Microsoft/go/eng/doc/DeveloperGuide.md

 ### Install a Go toolchain

 A preexisting Go toolchain is required to bootstrap the build process.
-You can use your system's package manager to install Go, download Go from the [official Go website](https://golang.org/dl/), or download a prebuilt version of Microsoft Go itself.
+You can use your system's package manager to install Go, download Go from the [official Go website](https://golang.org/dl/), or download a prebuilt version of the Microsoft build Go itself.

 The only requirement is that the Go version is high enough for the bootstrap process.
 If you attempt to build Go while using a bootstrap Go with a version that is too low, the bootstrap process will fail and ask you to install a newer version.